zuchzub/Go/README.md

 # 🎵 TgMusicBot – Telegram Music Bot [![Stars](https://img.shields.io/github/stars/AshokShau/TgMusicBot?style=social)](https://github.com/AshokShau/TgMusicBot/stargazers)

-**A high-performance Telegram Voice Chat Bot** for streaming music from YouTube, Spotify, JioSaavn, and more.
-Built with Python, Py-Tgcalls, and PyTdBot.
+**TgMusicBot** is a high-performance Telegram music bot designed for seamless music streaming in voice chats.
+It leverages a powerful combination of libraries, using `pytdbot` for efficient interaction with the Telegram Bot API and a multi-assistant architecture powered by `pyrogram` and `py-tgcalls` for robust, low-latency audio and video playback.

+It supports a wide range of music sources, including YouTube, Spotify, JioSaavn, Apple Music, and SoundCloud, making it a versatile solution for any Telegram community.

 <p align="center">
   <!-- GitHub Stars -->